noeppi-noeppi/WikiX/wiki/packdev/docs/getting-started.md

 You can run the game via `gradle runClient` or `gradle runServer`.
 This will run a client or server respectively.
 The `.minecraft` directory of these runs is `runClient` or `runServer` inside your project root.
-This is also where mods wil lcreate their configs.
-If you want to change them, you need to copy them into the matchov override folder first.
+This is also where mods will create their configs.
+If you want to change them, you need to copy them into the matching override folder first.